CollectionBuilder/cb-docs/docs/08_deploy/build.md

     - Waiting until final deployment to add the analytics prevents false hits on your analytics account.

 {:.alert}
 **A Note on Google Analytics**: We don't necessarily recommend adding Google Analytics to your website.
-We assume, however, that a large number of our eventual users might use the tool to collect web statistics (we do in many of our sites). <br/><br/>If you're interested in an analytics platform that doesn't sell your users' data, we've enjoyed [Matomo](https://matomo.org/){:target='_blank' rel='noopener'} recently, and we intend to add more analytics options to CollectionBuilder in the future."  %}
+We assume, however, that a large number of our eventual users might use the tool to collect web statistics (we do in many of our sites). <br>
+If you're interested in an analytics platform that doesn't sell your users' data, we've enjoyed [Matomo](https://matomo.org/){:target='_blank' rel='noopener'} recently, and we intend to add more analytics options to CollectionBuilder in the future.